ibm-cloud-docs/netezza/webconsole/wp_smartscaling.md

 Contour profiles are suggested based on the predicted NZP during that time interval.
 If NZP exceeds 80%, it is suggested that contour profile is scaled up the next closest contour to increase compute and improve performance for heavy workload periods.
 When the algorithm predicts NZP at or below 20% for a time interval, the graph suggests to scale down to a lower profile.
 {: tip}

+### Confidence score
+{: #confidence_score}

+Confidence score reflects the accuracy of the predictions that are provided based on your system historical workload patterns.
+By analyzing the confidence score, you can choose how to use your system resources.

 ## Smart scaling example
 {: #smartscaling_example}